|Dimensions||6 1/2 x 8 1/4 in. (16.51 x 20.96 cm)|

 This object is a member of the following portfolios:

-Your current search criteria is: Keyword is "L".
+Your current search criteria is: Portfolio is "Hartley Artworks" and [Objects]Artist is "Marsden Hartley".